mattsilber/font-utils/readme.md

 ### Notes
 * A NORMAL font is required for a typeface to be loaded.
 If the FontFamily is loaded without a normal font, it will throw a RuntimeException letting you know what went wrong.
 * Trying to load any non-normal font style that doesn't exist will default to the normal style.

+### Moved to MavenCentral

+As of version 1.0.4, font-utils will be hosted on MavenCentral.
+Versions 1.0.3 and below will remain on JCenter.